vogd/aws-health-visualize/README.md

 Dataset generated to describe data structure
 Dashboard deployed from temporary dashboard template shared in test aws acount

+Prerequisistes:
+- Setup QuickSight Account as per blog instruction

+- Allow Quicksight to access S3 bucket created by CF template from blog

 Steps to complete:
 1) Launch script
 can override account and bucket templates using -a and -b parameters